July 2023

-Is Solar Energy worth It in the UK?
+Is Solar Energy Worth It In The UK?
 Exploring the Benefits & Costs

 In simple terms, solar means converting the energy from the sun into power.
 This could be either electricity or heat, both of which are generated through the use of solar panels.
 We’ll be taking your through the benefits and associated costs should you want to move towards energy independence.